 Health Journalism Reveals More Transparency

-Medical science is, by nature, nuanced, but the media tends to oversimplify complex issues in order to gain clicks and views.
-We’ve seen this when it comes to coffee and its health benefits and risks.
+Medical science is, by nature, nuanced, but the media tends to oversimplify complex issues to gain clicks and views.
+We’ve seen this when it comes to coffee regarding its health benefits and risks.

 More recent articles based on coffee and heart studies illustrate more nuance and honesty.
 From The Guardian, in July 2017, a headline read: “Coffee Cuts Risk of Dying from Stroke and Heart Disease, Study Suggests,” with a subhead, “Coffee a day keeps the doctor away?
 Perhaps, but benefits may be down to lifestyles rather than the brew itself.”